cdleonard/pyopenocd/README.md

 ## Command line

-The openocd module is executable and can serve as a very simple openocd remote:
+The openocd module is executable and can serve as a simple openocd remote from shell scripts:

-    $ python3 -m openocd run expr 1 + 2
+    $ openocd-remote run expr 1 + 2
     3
+    $ openocd-remote run targets
+    ...

 ## Testing